kenwals/BoWood-Audio/README.md

 4. Create a [Heroku user account](https://signup.heroku.com/login)
 5. Click on the New button and choose to create a new app.
 6. Input an app name and choose a region that is closest to you.
-7. To input the necessary environmental variables, simply go to the Settings tab, and under Config Vars, Click on Reveal Config Vars , Below is the list I use on my Heroku deployed version.
+7. To input the necessary environmental variables, simply go to the Settings tab, and under Config Vars, Click on Reveal Config Vars, Below is the list I use on my Heroku deployed version.
 The AWS keys are optional.

     ![Heroku environmental variable](wireframe/heroku1.png)

     ![Heroku environmental variable ](wireframe/heroku2.png)

 8. Now you can deploy, the simplest way is to deploy from GitHub
-    - Click on the Deploy tab, Under Deployment method click on GitHub.
+    - Click on the Deploy tab, Under the Deployment method click on GitHub.
     - A search window will prompt you to connect to the appropriate repository.
     - You can then choose to do a manual or automatic deployment.
 I recommend Automatic, that way whenever a change is pushed to your main branch on your GitHub repository the Heroku application is re-deployed automatically.